sidneycadot/same70/markdown/OpenOCD.md

 `libhidapi` libraries are installed; on Debian-based systems, install the `libusb-dev` and `libhidapi-dev` packages to make sure they are available.

-Assuming all prerequisites are met, the steps shown below will build the sofware and install the OpenOCD executable, man/info pages, and support files in the `/usr/local/` directory.
+Assuming all prerequisites are met, the steps shown below will build the software and install the OpenOCD executable, man/info pages, and support files in the `/usr/local/` directory.
 Use the `--prefix` option to the *configure* step to override the installation location, if desired.

-Note: it is recommended to inspect the last 20 or so output lines of the *configure* step, to ensure that CMSIS-DAP support will be built.
-If it says *no* there, something is missing from the prerequisites.
-Fix that first and re-run the configure step, otherwise you will end up with a version of OpenOCD that cannot be used to communicate with the SAME70 XPlained board.

 ```
 cd openocd-code